DiversityCorp/companies-on-blm/companies/osprey.md

     date_posted: 2020-06-02
     type: Instagram
     raw_text: >
-      deaths and injustices that permeate all facets of our society.
+      At our core, we are steadfast in our resolve to leave our world better than we found it.
+Because of that, we’re choosing not to stay silent on the events of this past week and our nation’s long history of systemic racism.
+We believe there is simply no place for hatred in our communities, in our outdoor spaces—anywhere in the world, period.
+We stand with the black community to condemn senseless deaths and injustices that permeate all facets of our society.
       —
       We realize sharing our beliefs is a small step, and we’re pushing ourselves to do better.
 Better starts with listening more and developing an evolving action plan.
       —